A Royal Affair: Plot

 Caroline and Struensee learn of their mutual interests and liberal views.
 They fall in love and begin an affair.
 When Caroline becomes pregnant, they protect themselves by convincing Christian to resume sleeping with her.
 As a result, Princess Louise Auguste is believed to be the king's daughter.
-Meanwhile, Struensee is appointed a Royal Adviser and eventually persuades Christian to assign him the right to pass any law, making him Denmark's de facto leader.
+Meanwhile, Struensee is appointed a Royal Adviser and eventually persuades Christian to assign him the right to pass any law, making him Denmark's de facto ruler.
 His reforms include the abolition of censorship, the abolition of torture, and reducing the power of the aristocracy.
 The queen dowager, Juliana Maria of Brunswick-Wolfenbüttel, notices the romance between Caroline and Struensee and their affair is revealed.
 Christian is initially angry, but he forgives his friend and states that they must carry on as if nothing had changed.

 Juliana and the prominent statesman Ove Høegh-Guldberg are strongly against Struensee's reforms, while the Danish people also grow unhappy when it becomes clear an immoral foreigner has power over the country.
 Høegh-Guldberg incites a coup against him.
 Christian refuses to hand Struensee over to the people, but Høegh-Guldberg lies that the doctor and Caroline are planning to murder him and take control of Denmark.
 Christian thus allows Caroline to be arrested and taken to live in exile, while Struensee is sentenced to death.
 Christian issues a pardon, not wanting his friend to die, but Høegh-Guldberg keeps this from becoming known in time and Struensee is beheaded.
 Høegh-Guldberg becomes Denmark's new de facto leader, and many of Struensee's reforms are overturned.